koii-network/ezsandbox/Lesson 2/PartII.md

 This creates a `/value` endpoint that can be accessed as described above - but more importantly, this endpoint is accessible from other Nodes.
 This allows you to share the information for use by other nodes.

+**Note**: You'll also need to add a 'VALUE' entry to your .env file for this to work when you run it.
+This value can be whatever you like.

 ### Your Node as a Client

 With our own endpoints set up, we now need to make calls to other Node's endpoints and access their `value`s.